dialog-semiconductor/BLE_SDK6_examples/helpers/usb_preloaded_firmware/Readme.md

 - Apply the ``SDK6patch.diff`` patch
 - Navigate to ``project_environment`` folder and open the ***Keil*** project.
 - Compile and then launch the demonstration example.
 You can download the firmware either into System-RAM or SPI Flash.
 To download the firmware into SPI Flash, the SPI Flash programmer from SmartSnippets Toolbox should be used.
-For programming the DA14531 using the compiled hex file and boot from flash, please refer to  [Chapter 13 SPI Flash Programmer in the SmartSnippets Toolbox User Manual](http://lpccs-docs.dialog-semiconductor.com/Software_Example_Setup/index.html).
+For programming the DA14531 using the compiled hex file and boot from flash, please refer to  section 3.1 of the [UM-B-083 SmartSnippets Toolbox User Manual](https://lpccs-docs.renesas.com/UM-B-083/index.html)

 ## Known Limitations